sh011/Write-in-Air/README.md

 This project aims to detect the trajectory of a person's fingertip using a simple laptop webcam.
 Once this trajectory is traced, a CNN model is built to detect the drawn trajectory and figure out what the user is writing.
+Our main aim is to detect mathematical operators and digits for mathematical calculations.